-The Online Support Fee is used to support the technology needed to deliver online courses to distance education students, as well as the creation of new courses and course material for future programs.
-You should also check with the department offering your online program for additional information about program fees.
+The Distance Education fee is used to support the technology needed to deliver online courses to Distance Education students, as well as the creation of new courses and course material for future programs.
+You should also check with the department offering your DE program for additional information about program fees.

 If your instructor requires online or face-to-face proctoring of tests and assessments, you should be notified of these requirements by the first day of the semester.
 In the event that a specific fee is established and charged to cover costs associated with proctored testing or verification of student identify, you will be notified upon registration.

 UT is a member of the Southern Regional Educational Board (SREB).
 If you live in one of the 15 member states, you may be able to participate in the Academic Common Market/Electronic Campus (ACM/EC) program.
 This program “allows students in selected distance-learning programs to pay in-state tuition rates when similar degree programs are not available at colleges and universities in the students’ home states.”
 For details, please visit The Academic Common Market/Electronic Campus Program page.
 If you need further assistance regarding a specific UT online program, send an email to email@example.com.

 Degree-seeking online students are eligible to apply for financial aid.
 Please visit One Stop Student Services for more information about financial aid, scholarships and completing the FAFSA application.

 How do I register for classes?

 Details about registration can be found at One Stop.